okta/okta-developer-docs/packages/@okta/vuepress-site/docs/concepts/inline-hooks/index.md

 1. Your external service sends a response back to Okta.

-1. Okta receives the response, acts on any commands it includes, and resumes the process flow that originally triggered the inline hook.
+1. Okta receives the response, acts on any commands it includes, and resumes the process flow that originally triggered the Inline Hook.

 ### Request and Response Overview

 Okta's request to your external service consists of an HTTPS POST request with a JSON payload.
-The objects included in the JSON payload provide data relevant to the process flow that triggered the inline hook.
-The set of objects varies depending on the type of inline hook you're using.
+The objects included in the JSON payload provide data relevant to the process flow that triggered the Inline Hook.
+The set of objects varies depending on the type of Inline Hook you're using.

 ![Hook Request and Response](/img/hook-request-response.png "Hook Request and Response")

-Your service needs to handle the inline hook by responding to Okta's request.
+Your service needs to handle the Inline Hook by responding to Okta's request.
 The JSON payload of the response your service sends can contain a `commands` object, in which you send commands to Okta that affect the course of the Okta process flow.
-The commands available vary depending on the type of inline hook you're using.
+The commands available vary depending on the type of Inline Hook you're using.

 ## The Request